NicGiles/Browser_quiz/README.md

 In order to have the maximum possible fun on the internet, I would like to answer multiple choice questions.

 Plan: Have a range of multiple choice questions available to be answered.
+(Questions Database)

 As a user,
 In order to ensure that the fun can continue,
 I would like to receive a series of randomised questions

 Plan: Have a system of randomising questions (held in a db) and delivering them to user.
+(Ruby app for selecting questions from DB and sending to User)

 As a user,
 In order to validate my genius,